oxedions/banquise/README.md

     scp -r /var/www/html/os_dvd.local.repo 10.1.0.1:/var/www/html/os_dvd.local.repo
     ssh 10.1.0.1 restorecon -r /var/www/html/

-Depending of your hardware, it could take a while...
+Depending on your hardware, it could take a while...

 Now, from saltmaster, boostrap the master, using (root password of master will be asked, and accept deploying the key):